echo2echo/Perl-Web-Images/README.md

 Change name of unzipped directory to something like "MyGallery" with the following

-$ sudo unzip Perl-Web-Images-main.zip -d /usr/lib/cgi-bin/MyGallery
+$ sudo unzip Perl-Web-Images-main.zip -d /usr/lib/cgi-bin/

-Next, move unzipped files to your cgi-bin directory.
+Next, move unzipped folder to your cgi-bin directory.

-$ sudo mv /usr/lib/cgi-bin/MyGallery/Perl-Web-Images-main /usr/lib/cgi-bin/MyGallery
+$ sudo mv /usr/lib/cgi-bin/Perl-Web-Images-main /usr/lib/cgi-bin/MyGallery

 Give execute permission to the perl script.